oprogramador/plezuro_js/doc/rst/source/tutorial/basics/operators/index.rst

 the last statement of the function you cannot put the semicolon.
 In such a case it would be a syntax error.

-The action of an operator depends of the type of the first argument.
-Is behaves in the same way like the method call.
+The action of an operator depends of the type of the zero argument.
+It behaves in the same way like the method call.
 It is possible to change the operators action in the runtime (even you can cause that 2+2 produce another result than 4 so it is not recommended to change it in abundance).